Double Your Donations Through Dec. 31!

 For the majority of our funding, the Museum relies on people just like you from across the Hoboken community.
-We are asking for your support for our next exhibit, World War I Centennial: Heaven, Hell, or Hoboken, opening August 6.
+We are asking for your support for our next exhibit, World War I Centennial: Heaven, Hell, or Hoboken, extended through July 1, 2018.
 The exhibit focuses on the transformation of Hoboken and its residents after the U.S. entered World War I in April 2017 and converted the city into the main port of embarkation for the U.S Expeditionary Forces bound for Europe.

-The exhibit will evoke life in Hoboken during the Great War, with
+The exhibit evokes life in Hoboken during the Great War, with

 - Silent films of soldiers gathered at the Hoboken port